City-of-Helsinki/kerrokantasi-ui/src/components/plugins/MapQuestionnaire.md

 # Post User Data

 	iframe -> parent:
+	{"message": "userData",
+	"comment": {....},
-	{"message": "userData", "comment": {....}, "instanceId": (the instance id)}
+	"instanceId": (the instance id)}

-Plugin sends the full JSON of the user comment.
+Plugin sends the full JSON of the user data.
 Can be triggered by parent request, or the iframe wishing to post a comment.
 Results in the parent posting the data to the API.

 For `comment` object contents, see mapData above.